In this page...

 This CIA is used to read the keyboard, joysticks, and other devices connected to the control ports, such as the 128 mouse.
 It also selects which pair of paddles will be read.
 The timers and FLAG input line are used in reading from and writing to tape.
 The chip’s serial data communications hardware is used for fast serial bus I/O.

 This CIA is used to support the serial bus, and to provide the RS-232 interface.
 It also provides programmable I/O lines at the user port for custom interfacing projects.
-Another vital function of this unit is to select which area of memory is used aS the current VIC video bank.
+This unit also permits to select which area of memory is used as the current VIC video bank.

 See also